MSC72m/media_downloader/README.md

 ### Managing Queue:

-- Remove items with "Remove Selected" or clear all with "Clear All".
+- Remove items with "Remove Selected" (you need to select all the string of each link manually with our mouse) or clear all with "Clear All".
 - Initiate downloads with "Download All".

 ### Customizing Save Location: